craftserverbot/craftserver.net/src/pages/policies/privacy-policy.md

 layout: /src/layouts/Markdown.astro
 ---

 Hello!
 Thank you for using CraftServer and taking the time to read our Privacy Policy.
 This document describes how we handle the data you provide to us (the developers of CraftServer) while using CraftServer websites, services, Discord bots, and other products (the "Services").
-We take privacy seriously; feel free to email us with any questions you have at <bot@craftserver.net>.
+We take privacy seriously; feel free to ask about any questions you have by messaging @doinkythederp on Discord or joining our support server linked in the header.

 If you use the Services or add them to your Discord guild, you agree to the collection and use of information under the terms of this policy, so make sure you read it carefully.